Stephen Frears

-Stephen Arthur Frears (born 20 June 1941) is an English director and producer of film and television often depicting real life stories as well as projects that explore social class through sharply drawn characters.
+Sir Stephen Arthur Frears (born 20 June 1941) is a British director and producer of film and television, often depicting real-life stories as well as projects that explore social class through sharply-drawn characters.
 He has received numerous accolades including three BAFTA Awards, and a Primetime Emmy Award as well as nominations for two Academy Awards.
 In 2008, The Daily Telegraph named Frears among the 100 most influential people in British culture.
 In 2009, he received the Commandeur de l'Ordre des Arts et des Lettres.
+He received a knighthood in 2023 for his contributions to the film and television industries.

 Born in Leicester and educated at Gresham's School and Trinity College, Cambridge, Frears started his career working as an assistant director in theatre and film while directing many television plays.
-Frears directed his debut feature film Gumshoe in 1971, and received widespread critical acclaim for his films in the 1980s such as My Beautiful Laundrette, Prick Up Your Ears, and Dangerous Liaisons.
-He also received two Academy Award nominations for directing The Grifters and The Queen.
+Frears directed his debut feature film Gumshoe in 1971 and received critical acclaim for his films in the 1980s such as My Beautiful Laundrette (1985), Prick Up Your Ears (1987), and Dangerous Liaisons (1988).
+He also received two Academy Award nominations for directing The Grifters (1990) and The Queen (2006).

-Frears is also known for his work on various television programs, including the television films Fail Safe, The Deal, and Muhammad Ali's Greatest Fight.
-He directed the Jeremy Thorpe BBC One biographical miniseries A Very English Scandal, for which he earned a Primetime Emmy Award nomination.
+Frears is also known for his work on various television programmes, including the television films Fail Safe (2000), The Deal (2003), and Muhammad Ali's Greatest Fight (2013).
+He directed the Jeremy Thorpe BBC One biographical miniseries A Very English Scandal (2018), for which he earned a Primetime Emmy Award nomination.

 Early life and education

 Frears was born on 20 June 1941 in Leicester, England.
 His mother, Ruth M. (née Danziger), was a social worker, and his father, Russell E. Frears, was a general practitioner and accountant.
-Frears was brought up Anglican, and did not find out that his mother was Jewish until he was in his late 20s.
+Frears was brought up Anglican.
+He did not learn that his mother was Jewish until he was in his late 20s.

 From 1954 to 1959, Frears was educated at Gresham's School, an independent boarding school for boys (now co-educational) in the market town of Holt in Norfolk.
-This was followed by Trinity College, Cambridge, where he earned a BA Law.
+This was followed by Trinity College, Cambridge, where he studied between 1960 and 1963, earning a BA degree in Law.